-Any staff member may recommend to the superintendent or the principal that a student be suspended.
+Any staff member may recommend to the principal or the superintendent that a student be suspended.
 All staff members must immediately report and refer a violent student to the principal or the superintendent for a violation of the Code of Conduct.
 All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
 In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension.

-The superintendent or principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.
+The principal or superintendent, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.